Flow Gym: A framework for the development, benchmarking, training, and deployment of flow-field quantification methods: Software description and illustrative examples

 In addition to the core call, the class also provides standardized hooks for image processing.
 On the input side, \texttt{Estimator} supports a configurable sequence of \emph{pre-processing} steps, explained in detail in \cref{subsec:pre}.
 Each step is applied sequentially before estimation, ensuring consistent data pre-processing across algorithms.
 For flow-field quantification algorithms, the \texttt{FlowFieldEstimator} subclass additionally provides a standardized \emph{post-processing} stage; see \cref{sec:post}.
 This layered design allows pre-processing, estimation, and post-processing to be specified independently.

 \paragraph{Deployment of an estimator}

 Estimators can be instantiated directly from configuration files.
-The deployment pipeline in \cref{fig:example-make} has already been adopted in several projects, such as \cite{terpin2025ff}.
+Importantly, deployment is agnostic to the provenance of the input data: once instantiated, the same estimator can be applied to synthetic image pairs, recorded experimental datasets, or live acquisitions from a real setup.
+The deployment pipeline in \cref{lst:example-make} has already been adopted in several projects, including real-time fluid control \cite{terpin2025ff}.

-\paragraph{Implementing a custom estimator} Within this interface, implementing a new estimator boils down to a single method: \texttt{\_estimate}.
-The method specifies how an input image, together with the current estimator and trainable states, is mapped to a new state and a set of metrics.
-The \texttt{Estimator} class automatically handles auxiliary tasks such as pre-processing, key management, and state history updates.
-This ensures that developers can focus entirely on the algorithmic logic of their estimator.
+\paragraph{Implementing a custom estimator} Within this interface, implementing a new estimator reduces to defining a single method: \texttt{\_estimate}.
+This method specifies how a pre-processed observation, together with the current estimator state and trainable state, is mapped to a new state and a set of metrics.
+The base \texttt{Estimator} class automatically handles auxiliary tasks such as pre-processing, PRNG-key management, and state-history updates.
+This allows developers to focus on the algorithm-specific logic of their estimator.

-\paragraph{Training an estimator} \cref{fig:example-train} shows how the different ingredients come together to train a learnable estimator that exploits the history of observations.
-When this is not the case, one can also train the estimator directly using SynthPix \cite{terpin2025synthpix}.
+In particular, contributors adding a new algorithm to Flow Gym can follow one of two approaches: